Welcome

 -

-save 1, 2, 3, 4: After setting your lights as desired, press one of these buttons to store the current state as a scene.
+save 1, 2, 3, 4: after setting your lights as you like, press one of these buttons to save the current state as a scene.

 -